*feature image photo credit: Bruce Schuler

 - Chimney Creek Farm (Belding – pickup or delivery)

-- Mud Lake Farm (Hudsonville – multiple pickup locations or group delivery)
+- Mud Lake Farm *greens only (Hudsonville – pickups in GR or Holland)

 - Full Hollow Farm (Belding – pickups in Rockford, Lowell and Grand Rapids)

-- Diversity Farm (Morley – pickups in Grand Rapids)
+- Diversity Farm (Morley – pickups in Grand Rapids or Big Rapids)

 - New City Urban Farm (Grand Rapids)